Viper (Madame Hydra): Critical response

 Kai Young of Screen Rant called Ophelia Sarkissian "one of the most recognizable villains in the Marvel Universe."
 Marc Buxton of Den of Geek included Ophelia Sarkissian in their "Greatest Wolverine Villains" list.
 Jesse Schedeen of IGN ranked Ophelia Sarkissian 21st in their "Top 25 Marvel Villains" list.
 Comic Book Resources ranked Ophelia Sarkissian 2nd in their "10 Most Powerful Crime Bosses In Marvel Comics" list, 2nd in their "Marvel: The Council Of Hydra Members" list, 7th in their "10 Most Attractive Marvel Villains" list, and 7th in their "Marvel Comics: Ranking 10 Members Of Hydra From Weakest To Most Powerful" list.

 Other versions

 Age of Apocalypse

-An alternate universe variant of Ophelia Sarkissian from Earth-295 appears in Age of Apocalypse.
+An alternate universe version of Ophelia Sarkissian from Earth-295 appears in Age of Apocalypse.
 This version was married to the Silver Samurai and was killed saving him from Apocalypse's Infinites.

 Exiles

-An alternate universe variant of Madame Hydra from Earth-1720, Susan Storm, appears in Exiles.
+An alternate universe version of Madame Hydra from Earth-1720, Susan Storm, appears in Exiles.